andytolle/benchmark-itw-v1-plan/README.md

-	    *   **Task 1: Extraction & Population (Simple & Complex):** As before, extract data to populate simple and complex schemas.
+	    *   **Task 1: Extraction & Population (Simple & Complex):** extract data to populate simple and complex schemas.
 This tests the basics.

-	    *   **Task 2: Resilience & Repair:** (As before) Give it broken JSON and see if it can fix it.
+	    *   **Task 2: Resilience & Repair:** Give it broken JSON and see if it can fix it.
 This tests robustness.

 	    *   **Task 3: Schema Generation:** Give the model a natural language description of data and ask it to **create the optimal JSON schema**.